ruppinlab/tcga-wgs-kraken-microbial-quant/README.md

 mamba activate tcga-wgs-kraken-microbial-quant
 ```

-Test that the installation is working by doing a dry run:
+Test that the installation is working by doing a dry run (if you don't
+have a GDC token yet and wish to test your install do
+`GDC_TOKEN='' snakemake --dry-run`):

 ```
 $ snakemake --dry-run